Elizabeth Ann Seton: Early life

-Elizabeth Ann Bayley was born on August 28, 1774, the second child of a socially prominent couple, surgeon Richard Bayley and his wife Catherine Charlton of New York City.
-The Bayley and Charlton families were among the earliest European settlers in the New York area.
-Her father's parents were of French Huguenot and English descent and lived in New Rochelle, New York.
-Numerous Huguenots had emigrated to North America in the late 17th and early 18th centuries at a time of religious persecution in France.
+Elizabeth Ann Bayley was born on August 28, 1774, the second child of Richard Bayley and Catherine Charlton of New York City.
+Both parents belonged to wealthy Protestant families that were among the earliest European settlers in the New York area.

-As Chief Health Officer for the Port of New York, her father attended to immigrants disembarking from ships at Staten Island.
-He also cared for New Yorkers when yellow fever swept through the city (in one outbreak, it killed 700 persons in four months).
-Bayley later served as the first professor of anatomy at Columbia College.
+Richard's parents were of French Huguenot and English descent and lived in New Rochelle, New York.
+Numerous Huguenots had emigrated to North America in the late 17th and early 18th centuries due to religious persecution in France.
+A surgeon, Richard served as the chief health officer for the Port of New York.
+His job entailed examining immigrants disembarking from ships at Staten Island.
+He also helped care for the sick during yellow fever outbreaks in the city.
+Richard later served as the first professor of anatomy at Columbia College in Manhattan.

-Elizabeth's mother Catherine was the daughter of a Church of England priest who was rector for 30 years of St. Andrew's Church on Staten Island.
-Elizabeth was raised in what would eventually become, in the years after the American Revolution, the Episcopal Church.
+Catherine was the daughter of a Church of England priest who served as rector at St. Andrew's Church on Staten Island.
+Elizabeth was raised as an Episcopalian.

-Her mother, Catherine, died in 1777 when Elizabeth was three years old, possibly due to complications from the birth of her namesake daughter Catherine.
-The infant died early the following year.
-Elizabeth's father married Charlotte Amelia Barclay, a member of the Jacobus James Roosevelt family, to provide a mother for his two surviving daughters.
-The new Mrs. Bayley participated in her church's social ministry and often took young Elizabeth with her on charitable rounds.
-They visited the poor in their homes to distribute food and needed items.